I Prefer not to Say: Protecting User Consent in Models with Optional Personal Data: Proofs

-We have now shown that for a an arbitrary $\bb$, the loss can be higher that of the base feature model.
+We have now shown that for an arbitrary $\bb$, the loss can be higher that of the base feature model.
 We can complete the example to the overall loss over a distributions of $\bb$'s by supposing $\distp(\Bb=\bb)=1$, which would however be a degenerate distribution.
-As a broader alternative, one can conduct the above derivations for a set of $\bb \in \mathcal{B}$ and suppose any probability distribution with support in $\mathcal{B}$, i.e., $\distp(\Bb \notin \mathcal{B})=0$.
+As a broader alternative, one can assume the above for a set of $\bb \in \mathcal{B}$ and suppose any probability distribution with support in $\mathcal{B}$, i.e., $\distp(\Bb \notin \mathcal{B})=0$.

+\subsection{Proof: The notion of \puc is optimal in the set of predictors conforming to the two desiderata}

+We can consider both predictors (for the case with and without optional features) independently.
+On the one hand, the notion of \air demands that the base predictor $f_{\mid_{a=0}}(\bb) = g(\bb)$ should not outperform the optimal base predictor $f^*_\mathcal{L}$ trained on the full data set,